henrik42/spring-break/README.md

 registration into the *driver* you could refactor it into a Spring bean.

-The JVM will call all shutdown-hook when it is about to exit.
+The JVM will call all shutdown-hooks when it is about to exit.
 There are several reasons for the JVM to exit:

 * (a) ```System/exit``` has been called